dhruvmisra/changelog-focus/README.md

 ## Development

+This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 Make sure you have node v18 installed along with `yarn`.

 ### 1. Install dependencies